-Every investor can appreciate a stock that consistently beats the Street without getting ahead of its fundamentals and risking a meltdown.
-The best stocks offer sustainable market-beating gains, with improving financial metrics that support strong price growth.
-Let's take a look at what Aqua America's (NYSE: WTR) recent results tell us about its potential for future gains.
+Investors love stocks that consistently beat the Street without getting ahead of their fundamentals and risking a meltdown.
+The best stocks offer sustainable market-beating gains, with robust and improving financial metrics that support strong price growth.
+Does Aqua America fit the bill?
+Let's look at what its recent results tell us about its potential for future gains.

 What the numbers tell you

-Now, let's take a look at Aqua America's key statistics:
+Now, let's look at Aqua America's key statistics:

 How we got here and where we're going